 Eden Foods' president, Michael Potter, is a governing member of The Project's board of directors.
 They have initiated, funded, and wrote the standards used by the non-profit organization to verify consistent standards for food produced without genetic engineering or recombinant DNA technologies.
 The Non-GMO Project is North America's first independent non-GMO verification utilizing on-site facility audits, document and systems reviews, and DNA PCR (polymerase chain reaction) testing of all inputs at risk for GMO contamination.

-As of today Eden enrolled 172 foods that have all been verified as compliant with the Non-GMO Project Standard, 104 foods in the U.S. and 68 in Canada.
+As of today Eden enrolled 183 foods that have been Non-GMO Project verified as compliant with the Standard.
+116 foods with a U.S.A. label, and 67 for Canadian labels.

 To learn more about the Non-GMO Project visit: